 BCBSNE Generics Plus Formulary

 2017 Individual and Small Group 6-Tier Prescription Drug List

 Prescription Drugs Requiring Preauthorization

-As part of our efforts to address the serious issue of escalating costs and continue to provide you with access to quality and cost-effective pharmacy care, Blue Cross and Blue Shield of Nebraska requires that benefits for certain drugs be preauthorized.
+As part of our efforts to address the serious issue of escalating costs and continue to provide you with access to quality and cost-effective pharmacy care, BCBSNE requires that benefits for certain drugs be preauthorized.
 Please view the list of those medications or search all medical policies at Med Policy Blue.
 Your health care provider will need to complete the applicable preauthorization form and fax or mail it to us.